Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper presents our prototype design of a bi-manual soft robot, built to explore the hybrid design philosophy of combining highly compliant structures with rigid ones.
-Since incorporating highly compliant materials into the structure of a robot introduces some unique challenges in regards to modeling and control, we develop a neural-network based adaptive controller and demonstrate with real-world experiments that it is able to compensate for the aforementioned challenges.
-We also showcase some of the unique capabilities of a hybrid-style robot design by offloading a significant portion of the control complexity to the hardware and successfully performing complicated and contact-rich manipulation with large and unwieldy objects.
+Our design enables whole-arm manipulation tasks that are impossible to accomplish using current state-of-the-art hybrid manipulator designs.
+Though the task could theoretically be accomplished with some rigid manipulators (e.g. the LBR iiwa 14 or the UR10e in Table \ref{tab:spec-comparison}), we demonstrate that our design simplifies control and improves adaptability.
+The simple grasping trajectory we use in this work would likely fail more often on these robots because stabilizing contact would be limited to fewer, smaller locations on the object.
+A hybrid soft-rigid robot design offloads a significant portion of the control complexity to the hardware and stabilizes contact by deforming around the object.

 Future work towards improving the performance of this prototype can include an in-depth investigation of specific material properties (e.g. stiffness and damping) to embed into the compliant joints to optimize its dynamic behavior.
 Refining the manufacturing process can also help to reduce the uncertainty we observed in material properties as well as kinematics.